ErikKassubek/GoChan/README.md

 ```
 The folder "main" contains the instrumented and compiled project.
 Depending on the project structure, "./output" can also contain other, empty
 folders.
 They can be ignored.
-We can now run the "main" executable.
+The make will then run the program.
 From this we get the following output
 ```
 Determine switch execution order